 Dear Readers and Writers,

 The Writers Connection assists emerging writers as well as those who've tasted success.
-Please see our Writer Resources for he Puget Sound and beyond listed below.
-We also publish a newsletter in which we've interviewed Elizabeth George, Erik Larson, Theo Nestor, Garth Stein, Susan Rich, and more, about their author's journey.
+Please see our Writer Resources listed below.
+We also publish a newsletter in which we've interviewed Elizabeth George, Erik Larson, David Guterson, Debbie Macomber, Theo Nestor, Garth Stein, Susan Rich, and more, about their author's journey.
 The Writers Connection originally linked writers in Gig Harbor, but we now reach to those beyond our community.
 We've hosted a community party; a conference; co-hosted Gig Harbor's Open Mic.; sponsored workshops.
 We offer classes and edit fiction and non-fiction works in Gig Harbor.
 Check our fun and informative Face book page, Gig Harbor - Kitsap Writers Connection!

-Wendy Hinman, Editor, is the author of Tightwads on the Loose
+Author of Tightwads on the Loose

 Gig Harbor and Key Peninsula, Washington